American International School of Kingston

-American International School of Kingston (AISK) is an American international school located on College Green in Kingston, Jamaica. it is a private day school that is open to both male and female students of all nationalities.
-The mascot is a hurricane.
+American International School of Kingston (AISK) is an American international school located on College Green Avenue in Kingston, Jamaica.
+It is a private day school that is open to both male and female students of all nationalities.
+The school is governed by a 9 member Board of Trustees and its mascot is a hurricane.

 History

-The school opened in September 1994 with 27 students enrolled in grades Kindergarten through five, taught by teachers, and grades six through twelve being correspondence courses.
+The school opened in September 1994 with 27 students enrolled in grades kindergarten through five, taught by teachers, and grades six through twelve being correspondence courses.
 The Southern Association of Colleges and Schools accredited the school in the 2001-2002 school year.
 As time passed more correspondence classes were replaced by teacher-led classes.
-The current school building opened in August 2009.
+The current campus opened in August 2009 and is the only school in Kingston to offer boarding facilities.

 Curriculum

-It is a college-preparatory school with the intent to send graduates to post-secondary studies in the United States, Canada, and Europe.
+AISK is a college-preparatory school with the intent to send graduates to post-secondary studies in the United States, Canada, and Europe.
 Classes are taught in English, and English-as-a-second-language is available to be taught to elementary grades.
 There are elementary school, middle school, and high school programs.
 The International Baccalaureate Diploma Program is offered for students in grades 11 and 12.
 A focus is placed on developing physical literacy by engaging students in age-appropriate physical education programs.
 Varsity sports are also offered to help students specialize skills and knowledge.

 Arts

-Various Arts programs are available to enrolled students, such as:
+Various arts programs are available to enrolled students, such as: